flapjack/flapjack.io/API.md

 Creates one or more contacts, returns an array containing the IDs of the created contacts.
 The ordering is preserved, so if you POST an array of three contacts, the resulting array of IDs will be in the same order as the posted data, so the first item of the POSTed array will correspond to the first ID in the resulting array, etc.

 The ID may optionally be supplied.
 If it is ommitted, then a UUID will be created.

-If it is supplied, and clashes with an existing contact, the new contact will be rejected.
-Other supplied contacts, which don't have a conflict, will be created, and the resulting array of created IDs will have a null in the place corresponding to the conflicted contact.
+If ID is supplied in any of the included contacts, and any of them clash with an existing contact, the whole request will be rejected and no changes will be written.

 **Input JSON Format**
 ```text